-Professor Minarcin, Adjunct Professors Herron & Pryor, LAW 7810A/B/C Trial Practice and Procedure (TPP) develops basic advocacy skills for use in courtrooms and other legal settings.
+Professor Minarcin and Adjunct Professors Herron and Pousson, LAW 7810A/B/C Trial Practice and Procedure (TPP) develops basic advocacy skills for use in courtrooms and other legal settings.
 Students first learn and perform the various aspects of the trial of a lawsuit, including the development of a theory and theme, opening statements, direct and cross examination of lay witnesses, the use and introduction of demonstrative evidence, and closing arguments.
 Skills are practiced in weekly courtroom simulations in a small group setting; some simulations may be videotaped.
 Students are also required to prepare for and conduct a trial to verdict.
 The final trial serves as the course's final exam.
-Evidence is a not a prerequisite for TPP, however, it is strongly recommended that students either have completed Evidence or are concurrently enrolled in Evidence.
 Maximum enrollment is 12 students per section, and 6 of those students will be Mock Trial Team members.
-The Mock Trial Team requires an application and try-outs, taking place in May 2024.
+The Mock Trial Team requires an application and try-outs, taking place in May 2025.